“My thank you, to Krishna Das”

 It is the sound of no-nonsense, no-drama.
 I enjoy my meditations in that environment very much.

 At the time, Krishna Das had decided to take a year off from all the travel he does around the world.
-This was his last workshop for a while.
+This was his last workshop for awhile.
 I flew down with a gift for him and my request.
-An afternoon of dialogue and kirtan, I get in line and patiently wait my turn.
+An afternoon of dialogue and kirtan, I get in line and patiently wait my turn to speak with him.
 I have my gift bag in hand, which I feel is already getting some looks.

 I thank him for the workshop and wish him a relaxing year ahead.
 I wanted as little attention to it as possible.
 I reach down and place the bag in his hand and ramble off that it was a little something for him and I was on my way.